Nominate a female pharmacy professional to be one of our Women to Watch

 This is not an ‘award’, but recognition for an individual’s contribution to the profession and/or society.
 There will be no ‘winners’ or ‘losers’.
 We merely hope to profile those who have not yet been recognised nationally.

 We are asking you to nominate women in UK pharmacy that you know are doing fantastic work.
 We want to profile them in The Pharmaceutical Journal and help provide inspiration to others.

 Nominees will be assessed by The Pharmaceutical Journal team and a panel of external contributors.
 Names of nominees and individuals who place nominations will not be made public.

-The final Women to Watch list will be launched in Summer 2020, with each nominee profiled in The Pharmaceutical Journal as part of a wider programme of work by the Royal Pharmaceutical Society inclusion and diversity group.
+Each nominee that comprises the final Women to Watch list will be profiled in The Pharmaceutical Journal as part of a wider programme of work by the Royal Pharmaceutical Society inclusion and diversity group.

 How to nominate someone